 If you want the best monitor for working from home but need something cheap, then the ASUS VG246H is a good option.
 It has a smaller 24-inch screen and a lower 1080p resolution than the ASUS ProArt Display PA278CV.
 However, it's still a good size if you have limited desk space, find a 27-inch screen too big, or want to buy two to place side-by-side.
 The text clarity is still decent, and it has great color accuracy in the sRGB picture mode, which is great if your work requires accurate colors, but you'll still need to get it calibrated for the most accurate colors possible.

 Like the PA278CV, it has an extremely ergonomic stand; you can swivel it 90 degrees in either direction.
 Its wide viewing angles make it a great choice for sharing your screen with someone next to you, as the image looks consistent from the sides.
 It's bare-bones in terms of connectivity and extra features, but that's normal for a cheap display, and it still has built-in speakers, which are useful if you want to listen to music while working from home and don't want to spend extra on external speakers.

 Feb 17, 2023: Removed the LG 40WP95C-W because an ultrawide category isn't in-line with the scope of this article; added the ASUS ProArt Display PA278CV as the 'Best Lower Mid-Range Monitor'; updated Notable Mentions based on changes.

-Our recommendations are based on what we think are the best business monitors that are currently available.
+Our recommendations are based on what we think are the best office monitors that are currently available.
 They are adapted to be valid for most people, in each price range.
 Rating is based on our review, factoring in price and feedback from our visitors.

 If you would prefer to make your own decision, here is the list of all of our monitor reviews.
 Be careful not to get too caught up in the details.
 Most monitors are good enough to please most people, and the things we fault monitors on are often not noticeable unless you really look for them.